kfmaurice/LoveOAS/README.md

 - Base

-Having all the entry points, it only makes sense to have one controller action return all these as an object.
+Having all the entry points, it also makes sense to have one controller action return all these as an object.
 With the ``Base`` attribute, you can mark an endpoint to be part of the graph and to return all entry points in the ``links`` property.
 Nothing prevents you from adding an object of your own through the ``payload`` property of the result;

 ```c#
 [Base]